Coq Au Vin Blanc is a classic French dish. Chicken is simmered in white wine with mushrooms, onions, bacon, and herbs until tender and delicious.

 - Remove all chicken from the pan and turn heat down to medium.

-- Add lardons or bacon slices.
+- Add bacon slices.
 Sauté until fat begins to render and bacon begins to crisp, stirring occasionally, for 5 minutes.

 - Turn heat back up to medium-high.
 Add mushroom slices and cook until mushrooms have released their liquid and begin to brown, about 10-15 minutes, stirring occasionally.